-The structural deformation process and exploration of dynamic mechanism of the Changjiang Sag in the East China Sea Shelf Basin
+Structural deformation and its dynamic mechanism of the Changjiang Sag in the East China Sea Shelf Basin

 -